Syracuse, New York

 Jermaine Francis

-His work has been exhibited at the International Centre of Photography New York, The National Portrait Gallery London, Hetton Lawn at Haus Wien and Galeriepcp in Paris, Centre of British Photography London, The Saatchi Gallery, Pembrok JCR Gallery, Oxford Photo Festival and the Camden Arts Centre.
-Jermaine also co curated the group show ‘Notes on a Native Son, After Baldwin’ with Eamma Bowkett as part of this years 2023 edition of Peckham 24.
-Jermaine’s work has also appeared in monographs, The Art of Protest: Political Art and Activism edited by Francesca Gavin & Alain Beiber, ICP Concerned Global Images for Global Crisis edited by David Campany, & Photo No’s No’s published bv Aperture edited by Jason Fulford.
-He has also contributed writing,for a 1000 words, Photographic Magazine.
+His work has been exhibited at the International Centre of Photography New York, The National Portrait Gallery London, Hetton Lawn at Haus Wien and Galeriepcp in Paris, Centre for British Photography London, The Saatchi Gallery, Pembroke JCR Gallery, Oxford Photo Festival and the Camden Arts Centre.
+Jermaine also co-curated the group show ‘Notes on a Native Son, After Baldwin’ with Emma Bowkett as part of this year's 2023 edition of Peckham 24.

 Read More